hipe/tmx/lib/skylab/git-viz/doc/issues/023-the-mock-system-narrative.md

 ## introduction

 from the highest level this whole mock system thing can be broken into two
-parts: the kind of crazy part, and the really crazy part.
+parts: the kind of crazy part and the really crazy part.

 the kind of crazy part is the fact that we store dumps of stdout, stderr and the exit code to a hand-written CSV-like 'database' and the filesystem;